julzasdf123456/crm-noneco/README.md

 ### Billing - Rates
 - In the "Rates Template", make sure to add the Real Property Tax (RPT) to the overall rate during deployment

+### User - Special Authentication
+- In UsersController.authenticate(), update the permissions